vivo-ontologies/language-ontology/src/ontology/README-editors.md

 ** DO NOT EDIT lang.obo OR lang.owl in the top level directory, these are created automatically by the Makefile **

+** DO NOT EDIT the template files.
+See the README in [../templates](../templates) for a description of how the language classes are created from ISO-639-3 data.
+They are not created by editing. **

 [../../lang.owl](../../lang.owl) is the release version

 To edit, first make sure you have the repository cloned, see [the GitHub project](https://github.com/mconlon17/language-ontology) for details.
 The edit [lang-edit.owl](lang-edit.owl) using Protege or other editor.